top of page

 PROVIDING REPRESENTATION OR USEFUL INFORMATION TO ALL WHO NEED IT

-86 percent of the civil legal problems of low-income Americans receive inadequate or no legal help, and only 1% of cases in General District Court, where most cases are handled, have an attorney on both sides.
+96 percent of the civil legal problems of low-income Americans receive inadequate or no legal help, and only 1% of cases in Virginia's General District Courts, where most cases are handled, have an attorney on both sides.
 Litigants represented by counsel are in general twice as likely to receive a positive outcome as those who are not.
 The lack of representation and other forms of assistance for low and moderate income people, and the resulting adverse results often experienced by them, are known as the justice gap.

 Demographic Trends in Virginia: Virginia’s population moving to smaller cities and towns